Beauty and the Beast: United States

 William Wells Newell published an Irish American variant simply titled Rose in the Journal of American Folklore.
 In this version, the Beast takes the form of a lion.

 Marie Campbell collected a version from the Appalachian Mountains, titled A Bunch of Laurela Blooms for a Present, in which the prince was turned into a frog.

-Joseph Médard Carrière collected a version in which the Beast is described having a lion's head, a horse' back legs, a bull's body, and a snake's tail.
+Joseph Médard Carrière collected a version in which the Beast is described having a lion's head, a horse's back legs, a bull's body, and a snake's tail.
 Like the end of Beaumont's version, Beauty's sisters are turned into stone statues.

 In a variant from Schoharie, New York, collected by Emelyn Elizabeth Gardner with the title The Rosy Story, the heroine is named Ellen.
 The character that demands the youngest daughter is a headless man, but the Beast-like figure is a large toad.

 Folklorist Fanny Dickerson Bergen published a fragmentary variant from Ohio, with the title The Golden Bird, which is the object the youngest daughter asks for.